StanleyWan/EV-Charging/README.md

 - **Duration vs. Energy:** Weak relationship; long sessions often reflect idle time.
 - **Session outcomes:** Over 30% end in failure or abort, often due to user behavior rather than machine faults.

+## 4. Data Preprocessing / Preparation

+To prepare the dataset for modeling, several preprocessing steps were applied.
+The goal was to ensure data quality, avoid data leakage, and transform features into a format suitable for machine learning.

+### a.
+Cleaning and handling inconsistencies
+- The dataset contained **no missing values**, which reduced the need for imputation.
+- Redundant or leakage-prone features were dropped, including:
+  - **Energy Delivered (kWh):** used only for labeling user type.
+  - **SOC Change (%):** derived from energy delivered and capacity.
+  - **Charging Duration (mins):** highly correlated with energy delivered and station type.
+  - **Charge Rate (kW):** redundant with station type.
+- Outliers were reviewed through exploratory analysis (e.g., unusually high cost or duration values).
+These were retained to preserve real-world variance.

+### b.
+Train-test split
+- The dataset was split into **80% training** and **20% testing**.
+- Stratification was applied on the **UserType** target to maintain class balance in both sets.

+### c.
+Feature engineering and encoding
+- **Derived features:**
+  - *TimeOfDay* (Morning, Office Hours, Evening, Night, Deep Night) from start time.
+  - *DayType* (Weekday / Weekend) from day of week.
+  - *Cost per kWh* to capture cost efficiency, based on session cost and energy delivered.
+- **Target variable:**
+  - *UserType* created from SOC% change thresholds (<20% Casual, 20–60% Commuter, >60% Long-Distance).
+- **Encoding:**
+  - Numerical features (e.g., Charging Cost, Battery Capacity) scaled with **StandardScaler**.
+  - Categorical features (Station Type, TimeOfDay, DayType, Payment Method) transformed using **One-Hot Encoding**.
+- **Pipeline approach:** All transformations were built into a **ColumnTransformer** inside a Scikit-learn pipeline, ensuring consistent application during both training and testing.

+Overall, these steps ensured that the dataset was clean, non-leaky, and properly structured for classification modeling.